 If you want to live and work on Salt Spring you've come to the right place!
 Here you'll find a laid back community of creative enterprising folks from all walks of life who enjoy living in a small, rural community surrounded by natural beauty.
 With 10,000 inhabitants, Salt Spring has attracted a diverse population of individuals and families who come here to live and work.
 Here are more insights on living and working on Salt Spring Island.

-Need to travel regularly off Island? – Salt Spring has 3 ferry terminals, and a floatplane dock all with easy access to airports and trains to Vancouver, Victoria, and beyond.
+Need to travel regularly off Island?
+Salt Spring has three ferry terminals and a floatplane dock all with easy access to airports and trains to Vancouver, Victoria, and beyond.

 People who choose to live and work here will find a welcoming, relaxed, engaging and resourceful rural community to call home.